The kingdom, the power, the glory

 This acrostic psalm presents the whole scope of God’s kingship and creation’s response to it.
 David begins with his own commitment to praise God forever.
 Midway through the psalm, David pictures creation and God’s faithful people praising God, and he ends the psalm with every living creature joining in.
 He means to catch us up in this grand crescendo of praise by interspersing between these three statements some of the many reasons we worship our supremely great and good God.[1]

 Another reason David gives is the glorious majesty of God’s kingdom, a glory seen in his providing for all and protecting his own.
 He’s near all who cry out to him, lifts up all who fall down, cares for the oppressed, and fulfills the desires of all who revere him.
-He’s a God of justice too, uttering not just a resounding yes to all who lovingly embrace him, but also an emphatic no to all whose arrogance puts them beyond the scope of his loving care.
+He’s a God of justice too, uttering not just a resounding yes to all who lovingly embrace him, but also an emphatic no to all those whose arrogance puts them beyond the scope of his loving care.

 Caught up in defending my little tin-pot kingdom, Jesus, I often forget how much more fulfilling being part of your kingdom is.
 How wonderful that you lift the fallen and care about my deepest desires.
-Help me to discern those desires and trust you to fulfill them, as only you can.
+Help me to discern those desires and trust you to fulfill them, as you alone can.
 Amen.

 During your free moments, meditate on these words: